 Undoubtedly, social networking sites such as Facebook will change the face of the legal practice in a number of ways, some foreseeable, some not.
-Already, Facebook has been used in criminal investigations, used for “cyber-bullying” and has been the subject of privacy disputes due to school administrations’ use of Facebook to suspend students for activities such as underage drinking.
+Already, Facebook in Litigation is used in criminal investigations, used for “cyber-bullying” and has been the subject of privacy disputes due to school administrations’ use of Facebook to suspend students for activities such as underage drinking.

 Facebook has also been a sought-after source of information for attorneys involved in active litigation in a variety of areas of the law.
 Whether it’s a civil or criminal matter, a case can often be expeditiously closed due to a few posts made by either the Plaintiff or Defendant on Facebook or other social networking site.
 Often times, however, an individual’s public posts may not reveal much in regards to an active litigation matter though the individual’s private posts and messages may disclose much more.
 The question is, how can an attorney ethically gain access to the private information located within an opposing party’s social network site?